 No trustee, officer, employee or agent of the Corporation shall take any action or carry on any activity by or on behalf of the Corporation which is not permitted to be taken or carried on by an organization exempt under Section 501(c)(3) of the Code.

-No part of the net earnings of the Corporation shall inure to the benefit of, or be distributable to, any trustee, officer, employee or agent of the Corporation except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Section 2 hereof.
+No part of the net earnings of the Corporation shall inure to the benefit of, or be distributable to, any trustee, officer, Spiritual benefactor, employee or agent of the Corporation except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Section 2 hereof.

 No substantial part of the activities of the Corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the Corporation shall not participate in or intervene in (including the publishing or distribution of statements) any political campaign on behalf of or in opposition to any candidate for public office.

-In the event of dissolution or final liquidation of the Corporation, whether voluntary or involuntary, no trustee, officer, employee or agent of the Corporation, or any private individual, shall be entitled to any distribution or division of the remaining property or proceeds there from of the Corporation.
-Upon dissolution, the balance of money and other property received by the Corporation from any source, after the payment of all debts and obligations, shall be used, distributed or transferred exclusively to an organization or organizations exempt under Section 501(c)(3) located in, or closest to, Raleigh, North Carolina. having purposes substantially similar to those for which the Corporation is organized as the Board (defined below) may determine with giving higher priority to medical purpose (medical facility), or shall be distributed to the United States federal government or to a state or local government within the United States for a public purpose.
+In the event of dissolution or final liquidation of the Corporation, whether voluntary or involuntary, no trustee, officer, spiritual benefactor, employee or agent of the Corporation, or any private individual, shall be entitled to any distribution or division of the remaining property or proceeds there from of the Corporation.
+Upon dissolution, the balance of money and other property received by the Corporation from any source, after the payment of all debts including designated project funds and obligations, shall be used, distributed or transferred exclusively to an organization or organizations exempt under Section 501(c)(3) located in, or closest to, Raleigh, North Carolina having purposes substantially similar to those for which the Corporation is organized as the Initial founder trustee (defined below) may determine with giving higher priority to medical purpose (medical facility), or shall be distributed to the United States federal government or to a state or local government within the United States for a public purpose.
 Any assets not so disposed of shall be disposed of by a court of competent jurisdiction of the county in which the principal office of the corporation is then located, exclusively for such purposes or to such organization or organizations, as the said court shall determine, which are organized and operated exclusively for such purposes.

-Donation Refund policy; Undesignated contributions are unconditional gifts.
-The VSRTP has absolutely no legal obligation to return undesignated contributions to a donor under any circumstances.
-Often a donor will make a "designated" contribution to VSRPT.
-That is, the donor designates how the contribution is to be spent. .
-So long as the VSRTP honors the designation, or plans to do so in the foreseeable future, it has no legal obligation to return a donor's designated contribution.
-Unusual cases will be handled by the trustees on a case by case basis.
+Donation refund policy: Undesignated contributions are unconditional gifts.
+The KDUSA has absolutely no legal obligation to return undesignated contributions to a donor under any circumstances.
+Often a donor will make a "designated" contribution to KDUSA.
+That is, the donor designates how the contribution is to be spent.
+So long as the KDUSA honors the designation, or plans to do so in the foreseeable future, it has no legal obligation to return a donor's designated contribution.
+The funds raised for a specific purpose shall be utilized for the same cause and any surplus shall be used for other purposes as stated in Section 2 of Article I.

-SECTION 5.
-Offices.
+SECTION 6 Offices

 The Corporation shall have and continuously maintain in the State of North Carolina, a registered agent and principal office, and the identity of the registered agent or address of the registered office may be changed from time to time by the Board.
 The principal office and all other offices of the Corporation shall be at such locations as the Board may determine.

-SECTION 6.
-Corporations Without Members.
+SECTION 7 Corporations Without Members

 The Corporation shall have no voting members within the meaning of the Non-Profit Law.
 Any action that would otherwise require approval by such members shall require only approval of the Board.

 ARTICLE II

+(Left blank at this time,)